 Bluegill have a voracious appetite but a small mouth, so you need to tempt them with things like tiny jigs and spinners.
 Cast lures next to the weed lines, docks, or wood cover to catch bigger bluegill.

 Live bait is hard to beat when big bluegill are foraging in the shallows.
 Live bait anglers will find success by fishing redworms, minnows, waxworms, grasshoppers, or itty bitty pieces of nightcrawlers suspended under a float.
 Slip and pinch on bobbers work well for targeting shallow water panfish, but a pinch float’s collapsibility when it retracts makes it much easier for fishing near cover and brush.

 7) Float Your Bait

 The easiest and most effective way to catch big bluegill in the shallows is to float your bait under a bobber.
-Crimp a split shot about 6 inches above your bait and attach a fixed bobber another 6 inches or 1 foot above the split shot depending on how shallow you find bluegill.
+Crimp a split shot about 6 inches above your bait and attach a fixed bobber another 1-3 feet above the split shot depending on how shallow you find bluegill.
 Make sure you use as small of a bobber as possible to allow the bluegill to easily pull the float under the surface.

 6) Try Fly Fishing

 Fall is a great time to try fly fishing for bluegill when the bigger fish are in the shallows.
 Some flies to try are nymphs, dragonflies, poppers, soft hackles, wooly worms, wet flies, and small streamers.
 Wind can be a problem in the fall so you will need to use a heavier fly line during this season.

 As water temperatures continue to drop by late fall, dying weeds in shallow water create lower oxygen levels so bigger bluegill move to deeper water to find more favorable conditions.
 The fish will move out to depths of 15 to 20 feet where they will set up on deep weed lines, drop-offs, and points.